wredan/yoosee_camera_control_api/README.md

 **NB:** Keep in mind that this API may not work for your camera model because there are many different models out there.

 **DISCLAIMER**: Do not abuse.
 This API is intended to be used only on your own private property.
-I am not responsible of your actions on this API.
+I am not responsible for your actions through this API.

 ## Requirements
 - You need to start rtsp on the yoosee app